mauriciopoppe/blog/site/content/notes/computer-graphics/surface-shading/diffuse-shading.md

 ---
 title: "Diffuse shading"
 date: 2016-06-03 14:49:37
+description: |
+  Diffuse shading is a technique to render the surface of objects that are not shinny.
 references:
   - "Shirley, P. and Ashikhmin, M. (2005).
 Fundamentals of computer graphics.
 Wellesley, Mass.: AK Peters."
+tags: ["shading", "surface", "computer graphics"]
 ---

-Many objects will have a surface that is not shinny for example wood and paper, such objects can be modeled using the Lambertian Model
+Many objects will have a surface that is not shiny for example wood and paper, such objects can be modeled using the Lambertian Model

 ## Lambertian shading model